0

 - **Politics:** Constitutional monarchy under the Meiji Constitution.

-- **Economy:** Industrialization is underway, development of the military industry.
+- **Economy:** Industrialization in progress, development of the military industry.

 - **Society:** Strengthening militarism and nationalism.